please note: Bird Rookery Swamp Trail remains closed past the boardwalk as of 12/22/2017 due to construction.

 Cypress Dome Trails – In addition to pine flatwoods and oak hammocks, the 6 miles of Cypress Dome Trails (at Gate 5) include two cypress domes and a beautiful deep woods mixed pine-palm-popash trail.
 The Cypress Dome Trails are open to hiking, trail biking, and are dog-friendly, too.
 Horseback riding and several short quota hunting seasons – both available by permit only – are permitted at these trails, too.
 CREW Cypress Dome Trail Map(Directions to the Cypress Dome Trails: From Naples/Bonita Springs/S. Fort Myers, travel I-75 N to exit 123 (Corkscrew Rd.).
 Travel 14 miles east on Corkscrew Rd.
 The Cypress Dome Trails will be on your right just past a big curve to the left (north).
 Look for the brown trail signs.From N Ft.
 Myers/Charlotte Co./Lehigh Acres: Travel I-75 to exit 138 (the ML King/S.R.
 82 exit).
 Turn left (east) off the ramp.
 Travel 20 miles toward Immokalee (east) on S.R.
 82. Turn right on C.R.
 850 (Corkscrew Rd.).
 You will pass the CREW Marsh Trails at the 2-mile mark.
 Continue for 4 more miles.
 The Cypress Dome Trails will be on your left.
 Look for the brown road signs.)

-The Bird Rookery Swamp Trails are the newest trails in CREW.
-Located at 1295 Shady Hollow Blvd.
-West, Naples, FL 34106 - from Immokalee Road.
+The Bird Rookery Swamp Trails are located at 1295 Shady Hollow Blvd.
+West, Naples, FL 34106 – from Immokalee Road.

 The Bird Rookery Swamp Trails offer 12 miles of hiking and biking trails, including an 1800-ft. boardwalk with wheelchair accessibility.
 The South Florida Water Management District completed the parking lot and entry trail in July 2011, allowing public access to this gorgeous area.